influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

   data_format = "csv"

   ## Whether or not to treat the first row of data as a header
-  ## By default, the parser will not parse the first row and
+  ## By default, the parser assumes there is no header and will parse the
+  ## first row as data.
+If set to true the parser will treat the first row
-  ## will treat the header as a list of column names
+  ## as a header, extract the list of column names, and begin parsing data
+  ## on the second line.
+If `csv_data_columns` is specified, the column
+  ## names in header will be overridden.
-  # csv_header = true
+  # csv_header = false

   ## The seperator between csv fields
   ## By default, the parser assumes a comma (",")